(Part time) 2021 start

 Arts Fundraising and Philanthropy PGCert

-Specially designed for arts fundraising and philanthropy professionals, this responsive course will give you a deeper understanding of your professional practice and its place within the arts and cultural sector.
-You'll explore topics such as the history of philanthropy, cultural diplomacy, change and crisis management, how to build resilience, and how to instil values into fundraising and development activity.
+Specially designed for active arts fundraising and philanthropy professionals, this hybrid course will give you a deeper understanding of your professional practice and its place within the arts and cultural sector.
+You'll explore topics such as the history of philanthropy, critical approaches to cultural leadership, techniques for change and crisis management, approaches to building organisational resilience, and how to navigate ethical challenges in relation to fundraising and development activity.
+The course also touches on questions of organisational governance, developing an internal fundraising culture, and relating to arts and cultural policy.

 This course is led and coordinated by academic staff with significant industry experience, who are assisted by expert freelance tutors and senior arts consultants.
 Throughout, you'll reflect critically on your work-based learning and learn how to apply relevant theories to your everyday professional practice.

 This course explores the history of arts and cultural philanthropy.
-It investigates underlying cultural policy models and debates, and situates arts fundraising within the broader fields of arts marketing and cultural management, whilst exploring the relative utility of strategic management tools, models and principles for leading contemporary arts organisations.
+It investigates underlying policy models and debates, and situates arts fundraising in relation to the more established fields of arts marketing, management and cultural policy, whilst exploring the utility of strategic management tools, models and principles for leading contemporary arts organisations.

-The course critically applies relevant concepts and theories pertaining to cultural entrepreneurship, change management and cultural leadership, and explores the challenges of implementing these ideas in evolving practices of arts fundraising.
+The course critically applies relevant concepts and theories pertaining to cultural entrepreneurship, change management and cultural leadership, and explores the challenges of implementing these ideas in the ever evolving practice of arts fundraising.

 Course structure